Augusto B. Leguía: Second Presidency (1919-1930)

+In 1923, privileged pensions for air force officers were passed, followed by life insurance for white-collar workers the following year.
+A Supreme Resolution of May 1924 required large business firms operating (as noted by one study) “at some distance from public hospitals” to provide their empleados and obreros with free medical assistance, and a decree of January 1926 laid down (as noted by one study) “the hygienic conditions to be observed in industrial establishments.”

+Agriculture was also promoted during the course of Leguía’s presidency.
+Agricultural experimental stations were set up, together with an agricultural university and model cattle-breeding farms were set up in Puno and other cities in the sierra, and rice cultivation was introduced in the departments of Huancavelica, Ancash, Cajamarca, and Junín.
+According to one study, "No previous President of Peru had done so much to help the farmer."From 1919 to 1930 agricultural production tripled; an achievement helped by Leguía’s efforts.

 Treaties of limits with Colombia and Chile were also signed.
 The boundary with Colombia was settled with the secession of all the lands between the Putumayo and Caquetá rivers.
 This was officially solved with the signing of the Treaty of Salomón-Lozano in 1922, published after Leguía's 1930 overthrow.
 The Tacna–Arica compromise signed with Chile led to economic depression in later years and criticism of Leguía.

 In 1922, the Leguía government completed a contract with the International Petroleum Company (IPC) to develop oil fields in the Sechura Desert.

 The Leguía government was pro-American.
 As a gesture of his pro-Americanism, Leguía made a habit of promoting American citizens to the most important departments in the Peruvian government.
 One such example was William Wilson Cumberland, who was appointed as Administrator of Peruvian Customs with 4 American advisors.
 The 4th of July was also declared a national holiday in Peru, and a portrait of President James Monroe was also displayed in the presidential office.
 Leguía's government was the only one in Latin America to support the United States' interventionist policy in Nicaragua and their efforts to suppress Augusto César Sandino in 1927.